catalink-eu/ontocommons/README.md

 ## Sample SPARQL Queries

-This subsection demonstrates some sample SPARQL queries for the given dataset.
+This subsection demonstrates a set of sample SPARQL queries for the given dataset.

 ### Retrieve the Average Confidence Rate (CR) per Source